sminez/penrose/README.md

 ### tl;dr - getting started

-The docs for penrose are written using mdBook and published to GitHub Pages [here][0].
+The user facing docs for penrose are written using mdBook and published to GitHub Pages [here][0].
-They cover some more general concepts about how to get up and running as opposed to the [crate docs][1] on docs.rs which are more aimed at covering the APIs themselves.
+They cover some more general concepts about how to get up and running as opposed to the [crate docs][1] on docs.rs which are more aimed at covering the APIs themselves and are what you would expect from an open source library.

-> The current development version of the docs can be found [here][2].
+> The current version of the docs build from the head of the `develop` branch can be found [here][2].

 If you want to have a look at how it all comes together then the [examples][3] directory of this repo has several different starting points for you to begin with and my personal set up can be found [here][4].
 (You almost certainly _don't_ want to use my set up in full but it should serve as a good reference for what a real use case looks like!)

-Join us on discord [here](https://discord.gg/jtFsg2K3Fw)
+#### Discord
+First and foremost, you should refer to the docs (both the book and API docs) if you are looking to learn about Penrose and how it all works.
+The GitHub issue tracker is also an excellent resource for learning about solutions to common problems.
+That said, I have had repeated requests for somewhere that people can have more open ended discussions about things and chat about their individual set ups so with that in mind, you can join us on discord [here](https://discord.gg/jtFsg2K3Fw) if that sounds like your thing.

 <br>